 Trialling new ways to save energy

-We have a four-bed house and we also have a three-year-old, so we’re at home a lot and the washing machine is constantly on.
+We have a four-bed house, often work remotely, and have a six-year-old, so we’re at home frequently and often use the washing machine.

-We have installed many of the usual things, like loft and cavity wall insulation and energy efficient lightbulbs, plus we also have a good quality condensing boiler.
+We have installed many of the usual things, like loft and cavity wall insulation and energy-efficient lightbulbs, plus we also have a condensing boiler.

 But I wondered what else we could do to save energy that might also be a bit different.